 How Often Do I Need to Use a Headlight Restoration Kit?

-This is a common question when it comes to cleaning headlights.
+This is a common question when it comes to restoring your headlights.
 The honest answer is – it all depends on your vehicle.
 If you live near a gravel pathway, heavily salted roads, or your vehicle sits outside in the elements; you’ll probably find yourself doing it more often.
 If you aren’t subjecting your vehicle to anything beyond mild conditions, it’s best to use a kit once a year for maintenance purposes.

 To get the best results, make sure you do it on a dry, warm day.
 Don’t try to clean your headlights in the middle of a cold winter or humid day.
 If you keep up with it yearly, there’s really no reason that you should need to replace your headlights.
 Considering your only putting out a few bucks a year to keep them clean, it’s well worth the investment and the small amount of time you need to put in.